WenqinSHAO/pvd-dev/README.md

 ### Network settings
 In order to emulate the provisioning of multiple IPv6 prefixes from multiple router interfaces to an endhost within in a single VM, we can create two network namespaces.
-One for the endhost and the other for the router, under the root network namespace of the VM.
+One for the endhost and the other for the router.
 The two namespaces, _endhost_ and _router_, are connected to each other via a bridge called __brpvd__ attached to the root network namespace.
 The endhost and the router namespace connects to the bridge through pairs of veth interfaces.
 The diagram right below illustrates the above configuration.